 For the past two summers, I have loved going to FUGE camp located in the mountains of North Carolina.
-When thinking about my summer plans for this year, I felt like God had something different for me.
-I just didn’t know what that was at the time.
-After praying for a while, my cousin, who went to North Carolina Wesleyan College, called to tell me about a program/camp she got an email about.
-I’m not the type of person to decide quickly to do something, but I had a special peace about being apart of this new program as soon as I heard about it.
+While thinking about my summer plans for this year, I felt like God had something different for me.
+I just didn’t know what His plans were at the time.
+After praying for a while, my cousin, who went to North Carolina Wesleyan College, called to tell me about a program she got an email about.
+I’m not the type of person who decides to do something quickly, but I had a special peace about being apart of this new program as soon as I heard about it.

-It has now been a week and two days since I left North Carolina Wesleyan College Youth Theology Institute, and I’m excited to share my experience with you!
+It has now been a week and two days since I left North Carolina Wesleyan College.
+I’m excited to share my Youth Theology Institute experience with you!

-On June 26, 2016 I walked on a college campus for the very first time, and got settled into a dorm room that would be my home for a week.
+On June 26, 2016 I walked onto a college campus for the very first time and got settled into a dorm room that would be my home for a week.
 Sunday was a day of new beginnings and the start of new friendships.
 There was a total of 40 students, five counselors, three teachers, and one director.
-We all went on a nature/prayer walk that afternoon where we occasionally stopped to have object lessons.
+We all went on a prayer walk in nature Sunday afternoon.
+We occasionally stopped along the route to have object lessons.

-The YTI members all felt an outpouring of God’s presence Tuesday night after our service when two of our pastors prayed with us individually.
-Students were experiencing God’s presence in a strong way, and we were all praying together.
-It was a very special night.
+We, the YTI members, all felt an outpouring of God’s presence Tuesday night.
+We experienced God’s presence in a strong way and prayed together.
+It was a very special experience I will always cherish.

 Wednesday morning started off with a Vocational Ministries Panel.
-The panel consisted of around 10 adult believers from different vocations.
+The panel consisted of around ten adult believers from different vocations.
 This was one of my favorite parts of YTI.
-The panel talked about their backgrounds, how God changed and called them, how they live out their faith through their vocations, and also told us things they wish they would have known as teenagers.
+The panel talked about their backgrounds, how God changed and called them, and how they live out their faith through their vocations.
+Advice they could have told their younger selves was shared with us as well.

-A few churches in Rocky Mount sponsored and hosted the Harlem Legends Worship Event which was a fun time to serve the community through basketball.
-The YTI was able to help with this event by registering and greeting guests, handing out water bottles, and cleaning up after the event was over.
+A few churches in Rocky Mount sponsored and hosted the Harlem Legends Worship Event.
+It was a fun time to serve the community through basketball.
+The Youth Theology Institute was able to help with this event by registering and greeting guests, handing out water bottles, and cleaning up after the event was over.

 After a busy day, The Outpost in Rocky Mount welcomed us into their ministry for a night full of fellowship, fun, friends, team chant battles, and snacks.
-The Outpost offers a safe and loving environment for NCWC students to study and enjoy free coffee and snacks.
+The Outpost offers a safe and loving environment for NCWC students.
+They also provide free coffee and snacks.

-Thursday we went to Oakmont Baptist Church in Greenville where we learned about their medical and housing ministry, and had another panel.
-Camp wouldn’t of been what it was without our prayer time at the gazebo back on campus that night.
-I was talking with my counselor in our dorms right after small group (it was probably after 11:00) and she had to go get some campers from outside.
-Instead of bringing campers back inside, she told us to come outside because something amazing was happening.
-We found peers opening and sharing their hearts, being real and honest about their struggles, and rededicating their lives to Christ.
+I was talking with my counselor in her dorm room right after small group Thursday night.
+It was probably after 11:00, and she had to go get some campers from outside.
+Instead of bringing them back inside, my leader told me to come outside to watch something amazing happen.
+I found peers opening up, sharing their hearts, being real and honest about their struggles, and rededicating their lives to Christ!
 It was something amazing to be apart of and experience!
 Security eventually told us we had to stop and go inside because it was so late and people were trying to sleep!
 Camp would not have been what it was without our prayer time in the gazebo!

-Friday morning we had our last panel with some men from Southeastern Bible College and then packed up to go home.
-We ended YTI 2016 with a luncheon, and a few speakers.
-I was honestly in tears (really trying to hold them back) as I was saying good-byes.
-North Carolina Wesleyan College had come to feel like a second home, and I had bonded so deeply with the people I had met.
+We had our last panel with some men from Southeastern Bible College Friday morning.
+After that, we packed up to go home.
+We ended YTI 2016 with a luncheon and a few speakers.
+I was honestly in tears (really trying to hold them back) as I was saying goodbyes.
+North Carolina Wesleyan College felt like a second home to me, and I had bonded so deeply with the people I had met.

-I’m so thankful for the opportunity to be apart of YTI, the experience, meeting sisters and brothers in Christ, forming lasting friendships, and learning more about my calling.
+I’m so thankful for the opportunity I had to be apart of the Youth Theology Institute.
+The experience, meeting brothers and sisters in Christ, forming lasting friendships, and learning more about my calling greatly impacted my life.

 Although camp for this year is over, YTI is not.
-Each student has been placed with a mentor to grow and serve with for the next year, and YTI will have a reunion in February.
+Each student has been placed with a mentor to grow and serve with for the next year.
+The Youth Theology Institute will also have a reunion in February.